 5. What were some of the hurdles you and your team faced while founding SiNOPSEE Therapeutics?

 Once we had identified, optimized and tested the first set of inhibitors against our targets, we decided to develop them as well-optimized, preclinical development candidates for wet-AMD.
-At that time, the Experimental Therapeutics Centre (ETC), A*STAR, did not yet have measures in place to develop such therapeutics.
+At that time, A*STAR's Experimental Therapeutics Centre (ETC) did not yet have measures in place to develop such therapeutics.
 Our other option, then, was to start a spin-off company and attract funding from angel investors to develop these lead molecules.
 So the four of us took the plunge and registered SiNOPSEE Therapeutics in December 2017.

 The greatest challenge, however, was finding investors who would provide funding to sustain our research.
 In this regard, we received some help and guidance initially from A*ccelerate, the commercialization arm of A*STAR, and subsequently from our personal contacts.
 A*STAR is a stakeholder in SiNOPSEE Therapeutics and has helped to connect us with various investors.